agmeyer4/atmos/README.md

 # atmos
 The atmos package is a python module for working with atmospheric data.
-It includes utilities designed to help with managing datetimes, pandas dataframes, geospatial data with xarray, emissions inventories, meteorological data, statistical regressions, and plotting routines.
+It includes utilities designed to help with managing datetimes, pandas dataframes, geospatial data with xarray, emissions inventories, meteorological data, EM27/SUN data, statistical regressions, and plotting routines.

 # Project Setup Instructions